The Limits of Quantum State Transfer for Field-Free Heisenberg Chains: Pretty Good State Transfer

 where $\ket{\tilde\lambda_n}$ are the new eigenvectors and $\delta\lambda_n\sim a^2$ is the error in the new eigenvalues not taken into account by the first order approximation.
 This gives that $F=1$ up to a term $O(k^2a^4)$.
 Hence, if we select

 any desired accuracy $\epsilon$ can be achieved for fixed $N$.
 The state transfer time consequently scales as

 Note that, in particular, this gives an exponential improvement in dependence upon $\epsilon$ as $N$ changes compared to our rough predictions for the standard concept of pretty good transfer.
 Nevertheless, times are still prohibitive.
 Even for $N=4$, a time of $12000t_0$ is required in order to achieve an $\epsilon<10^{-5}$, while for $N=16$, we already require a time $>10^{17}t_0$.
-Of course, part of the time problem is due to the nature of the approximation we've performed, being severely impacted by such a small value of $a$ because it takes a huge amount of time to acquire sufficient phase difference between the symmetric and antisymmetric parts of the chain.
+This is an inherent flaw in our chosen route, being severely impacted by such a small value of $a$ and the corresponding time necessary to acquire sufficient phase difference between the symmetric and antisymmetric parts of the chain.